 But we had one thing in common: he wasn’t very good at staying in one place either.
 We moved around a lot.
 How I ever found time to raise two children, study linguistics, get a master’s degree in speech-language pathology, and conduct autism research, I’ve no idea.

 Three years ago, I left all that behind (except the being a mother bit) to become a full-time writer.
-I love writing as much as I love horses, gardening and Exmoor—the stunningly beautiful corner of England my soul considers home.
+I love writing as much as I love travel, horses, gardening and Exmoor—that stunningly beautiful corner of England my soul considers home.
 I spend as much time there as I can, either in person or by writing about it.

 I read voraciously and location is an important factor when I’m choosing a book.
 I relate to characters who seek adventure out there in the wide world, even as they long for home, or long to escape from home, or finally find home.

 I know where my soul sleeps the best and breathes the deepest, and I’m working my way back there.
 But no matter where I am, I think about other places, just like that little girl who watched the planes fly overhead.
-If this sounds like you too, bon voyage!
+If this is you too, bon voyage!